-In fact, many journalists are expected to collect the entire package when covering a story, often returning to the office with a notebook of quotes, video to edit and photos to download.
+In fact, many journalists are expected to collect the entire package when covering a story, often returning to the office with a notebook of quotes, video to edit, and photos to download.

 Most have no formal photography training, and at times, their photos reflect this.

-But with a few helpful tips, a willingness to practice and learning how to develop an eye for photography, any writer can take award-winning photographs worthy of the front page.
+But with a few helpful tips, a willingness to practice, and learning how to develop an eye for photography, any writer can take award-winning photographs worthy of the front page.

-Not every photograph has to scream hard news; sometimes the best photos capture everyday events.
-Take advantage of a slow news day and focus on the people in your town - take a drive, find a park or community barbecue and get creative, capturing a subject using interesting angles and using colour that will make a splash on the front page.
+Not every photograph has to scream hard news; sometimes, the best photos capture everyday events.
+Take advantage of a slow news day and focus on the people in your town - take a drive, find a park or community barbecue and get creative, capturing a subject using interesting angles and using a colour that will make a splash on the front page.

-Impromptu stand alone photos also give novice photographers a chance to experiment and connect with community members.
-Even if your obligations don't allow you to step out of the office during a regular work day, carry a camera with you when you're off the clock - the best community photos are often unplanned events.
+Impromptu stand-alone photos also give novice photographers a chance to experiment and connect with community members.
+Even if your obligations don't allow you to step out of the office during a regular workday, carry a camera with you when you're off the clock - the best community photos are often unplanned events.

-Focus on Focus
+Tip #2: Focus on the Focus

-Focus on timing
+Tip #3: Focus on Timing